Monmouthshire & Brecon Canal

-Its location makes it a haven for wildlife and a favorite with nature-lovers, walkers and cyclists.
-The northern section forms part of the Taff Trail Long Distance Footpath, a 55 mile route that can be walked or cycled that starts at Brecon Basin and ends in Cardiff
+The Monmouthshire & Brecon Canal, or Mon & Brec for short, is a true hidden gem.
+A haven for wildlife and a favourite with nature-lovers, walkers and cyclists.
+The northern section forms part of the Taff Trail Long Distance Footpath, a 55 mile route that can be walked or cycled, starting at Brecon Basin and ending in Cardiff.

-There are numerous activities to enjoy on this beautiful canal, relax on a boat trip, take in the local heritage, there are lime kilns and old workings from our industrial heritage that can be seen all along its length, spot wildlife, buzzards, red kites, herons and dragonflies.
+A favourite with holiday boaters, there are loads of activities to enjoy on this beautiful canal.
+Relax on a boat trip, take in the local heritage, there are lime kilns and old workings from our industrial heritage that can be seen all along its length, spot wildlife, buzzards, red kites, herons and dragonflies.

 Enjoy a family day out to the wonderful sites of Brecon Basin, Llangynidr locks or Goytre Wharf, with its historic limekilns or pop in for a snack at Pontymoile or any of the numerous canal side pubs or cafes.

 Down to the sea is a new partnership between the Trust and the Brecon Beacons National Park Authority.
 A series of walking routes have been created suitable for families and will allow children to positively engage with the industrial past.
 To help, Down to the sea (Welsh version) features a number of exciting short animated videos that reveal the historic story of the Monmouthshire and Brecon Canal.

 This peaceful and almost entirely rural waterway is a must-see for nature-lovers.
 The Llangattock escarpment is designated as a Special Site Of Scientific Interest (SSSI), and is the entrance to an extensive cave network.